NREL/buildstockbatch/docs/project_defn.rst

 BuildStock results can optionally be uploaded to AWS for further analysis using Athena.
 This process requires appropriate access to an AWS account to be configured on your machine.
 You will need to set this up wherever you use buildstockbatch.
-If you don't have
-keys, consult your AWS administrator to get them set up.
+If you don't have keys, consult your AWS administrator to get them set up.
+The appropriate keys are already installed on Eagle and Kestrel, so no action is required.

-* :ref:`Local Docker AWS setup instructions <aws-user-config-local>`
+* :ref:`Local AWS setup instructions <aws-user-config-local>`
-* :ref:`Eagle AWS setup instructions <aws-user-config-eagle>`
 * `Detailed instructions from AWS <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration>`_

 .. _post-config-opts: